All the MCU actors who voice their characters in Marvel's What If…? — and every recast role

 Dum Dum Dugan: Timothy Aloysius Cadwallader "Dum Dum" Dugan is the Howling Commando who is most seen throughout the MCU.
 And Neal McDonough returns to voice the character in animation after playing him in Captain America: The First Avenger, Agent Carter, the One-Shot: Agent Carter short, and Agents of S.H.I.E.L.D.
 Talk about a loyal soldier!

 Nick Fury: No one does Nick Fury like Samuel L. Jackson, so it's a good thing he's back to voice the Avengers organizer in What If…?
-After his brief appearance in the premiere, he's back in a big way in episode 3 when he has the worst week ever as all his potential Avengers recruits are killed.
+After his brief appearance in the premiere, he's back in a big way in episode 3 when he has the worst week ever as all his potential Avengers recruits are killed, as well as in the much-lighter episode 7.

 T'Challa, a.k.a.
-Black Panther/Star-Lord: This is, sadly, late actor Chadwick Boseman's final MCU appearance as Wakandan king T'Challa — before his death, he recorded voiceover for multiple episodes.
+Black Panther/Star-Lord: This is, sadly, late actor Chadwick Boseman's final MCU appearance as Wakandan king T'Challa — before his death, he recorded the voiceovers for multiple episodes.
 T'Challa is, of course, Black Panther in the movies, but in What If...?, he's accidentally taken from Earth by the Ravagers as a child, leading him to become Star-Lord instead of Peter Quill (Chris Pratt).
 And it makes complete sense that T'Challa would be the positive influence that could turn the lawless group of thieves and criminals into the galaxy's greatest heroes.
 He even convinces Thanos to give up his Infinity Stones crusade and desire for genocide with just one conversation.
 That's the power and influence this character has always had.
 And if this has to be his final story, it's a beautiful and perfect send-off.
-He has another powerful and poignant moment in episode 5 as well, when T'Challa is saved during the zombie apocalypse and reprises his moving "in my culture, death is not the end" speech for the remaining Avengers.
+He has another powerful and poignant moment in episode 5 as well when T'Challa is saved during the zombie apocalypse and reprises his moving "in my culture, death is not the end" speech for the remaining Avengers, as well as another appearance in episode 6.

 Thanos: Speaking of one of the MCU's greatest villains, Josh Brolin returns to voice this more docile (and shockingly hilarious) version of Thanos.
-And he's clearly having the most fun with his lines.
+He's clearly having the most fun with his lines.

 Drax the Destroyer: One of the Guardians of the Galaxy makes an appearance to reveal that T'Challa saved his family, and he's now happily working as a bartender.
 But MCU actor Dave Bautista does not actually voice this positive update.
 If you were wondering why the character sounded different, it's because that honor goes to voice actor Fred Tatasciore.

-Nebula: Karen Gillan is back as blue-skinned alien assassin Nebula, but in this timeline, she gets to ditch her character's trademark seriousness and play her as charming femme fatale.
+Nebula: Karen Gillan is back as blue-skinned alien assassin Nebula, but in this timeline, she gets to ditch her character's trademark seriousness and play her as a charming femme fatale.
 She even calls T'Challa "Cha Cha"!
 This new universe sure is topsy turvy.
+She also appears in episode 7.

 Yondu Udonta: The leader of the Ravagers is once again played by Michael Rooker, only now Yondu has a softer side thanks to T'Challa's influence.
 But you can't take the Ravager out of Yondu; he lies to T'Challa about Wakanda being destroyed in an effort to keep him on his crew.
 Thankfully the truth comes out eventually, and T'Challa and Yondu become besties again.